pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// when no longer needed.
 Normally the driver will delete it,
 	// but it might get removed before it has a chance to do that.
 	//
+	// The special ResourceDriverLabel must be set to the name of
+	// the resource driver that is expected to provide the
+	// information.
+Resource drivers can use that as filter to
+	// receive only objects that are relevant for them.
+	//
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	metav1.ObjectMeta